nds/bio_assembly_refinement/README.md

 bio\_assembly\_refinement
 =======================

-Modules to filter, circularise and re-assemble contigs, mostly useful for (but not limited to) bacterial assemblies
+Modules to filter, trim, circularise and re-assemble contigs, mostly useful for (but not limited to) draft bacterial assemblies using long read data (e.g. pacbio)

 Description
 -----------